 An entity can recognize the Employee Retention Credit income in the period that they determine the conditions have been substantially met, which will require an assessment to determine whether the process for filing for the credit is more than or only an administrative barrier to receiving the credits.
 Once an entity has determined that the conditions have been met, they can recognize the Employee Retention Credit as income in that period.
 Entities should remember, however, that their application for the credit could be denied even if the entity believes they have met the program’s conditions.

 International Accounting Standards IAS 20

 Another standard that could be followed for a business entity is the International Accounting Standard, IAS 20, Accounting for Government Grants and Disclosure of Government Assistance.
+Recognition is discussed in IAS 20 paragraph 12 which states, “government grants shall be recognized in profit or loss on a systematic basis over the periods in which the entity recognizes as expenses the related costs for which the grants are intended to compensate.”
 This guidance may be applied in situations that lack specific guidance in U.S. GAAP for government assistance.